ComputeCanada/magic_castle/docs/README.md

   9. Remove NFS directories `/etc/fstab`
   10. Stop syslog
   11. Clear `/var/log/message` content
-  12. Remove logs and artifacts so cloud-init can re-run
+  12. Remove cloud-init's logs and artifacts so it can re-run
   13. Power off the machine

 #### 10.12.2 Create the image